coreyperrymond/ua-innovate/README.md

 Present in person:

 PowerPoint/Equivalent presentation:
+- Team
 - Project Charter – Problem Statement, Purpose, Team, High Level requirements
 - Architecture - Design approach and technologies / libraries used (and justification on why this approach was used).
-•	Demo of solution
+- Demo of solution

 ## Evaluation

 The final judging will be assessed based on the following criteria:
 1. Creativity of use case and tech stack used – 15%
 2. Function of chatbot (does it receive messages a user has sent to it and respond accordingly?) – 60%
 3. Visual presentation of chatbot (interface(s) & final presentation aesthetics – 25%
 4. Stretch/bonus: demonstrate > 10 use cases, incorporating Synovus dataset or live API (inquiry & response) – 15%